 In contrast, box joints fill a vastly different need.
 A box joint is like a dovetail joint.
 However, a major difference is that the cuts here are not strict.
 Instead, they are frequently rectangular.

-The finger joint is suitable for a vast range of applications, and this article has covered essential steps you must follow.
-Additionally, it is important that you work with trusted manufacturers and suppliers of saw blades and woodworking equipment.
+The finger joint is suitable for many applications, and this article has covered essential steps you must follow.
+Additionally, it would be best if you worked with trusted manufacturers and suppliers of saw blades and woodworking equipment.
 NCCuttingtools has got you covered.
 We have experienced professionals as well as top-quality tools.